TyKang0514/WorkNotes/loanDefault/report/report.md

 ### 4.1.
 Credit Amount
-The column represents the credit amount of the loan.
-To overview the distribution of the column and how the default state changes along the way, KDE and scatter plot were created
+This column represents the credit amount of the loan.
+To provide an overview of the distribution and examine how the default state changes across different credit amounts, a KDE (Kernel Density Estimate) and scatter plot were created
 >```
 ># Set x-axis range
 >x_min, x_max = df1['AMT_CREDIT'].min(), df1['AMT_CREDIT'].max()